Scot Bennett

-Scot Andrew Bennett (born 30 November 1990) is an English professional footballer who plays as a defender or midfielder for club Cheltenham Town.
+Scot Andrew Bennett (born 30 November 1990) is an English professional footballer who plays as a defender or midfielder for Weston-super-Mare.

 Career

 Exeter City

 Bennett was born in Newquay, Cornwall and started his career with Exeter City's youth system.
 He made his first-team debut for Exeter as a substitute in the 74th minute of a 1–0 home victory over Swindon Town in League One on 29 March 2011.

 Bennett scored his first goal on 26 November 2011 in a 3–0 home win over Tranmere Rovers.
 Bennett signed a new contract, the length of which was undisclosed, with Exeter in April 2012.
 In July 2014, Exeter manager Paul Tisdale announced that Bennett would succeed Danny Coles as captain.